 Rather than losing part of her sexuality, she had inadvertently discovered a deeper part of her sexuality.
 And through her, so did I. She probably didn’t understand the affect it had on me.

-Interestingly, it turns out that Cruel Juel was right in my case, that there is a connection between sexuality and hair.
-I think my hair is symbolic of my sexuality in a way– not because of its length, but because of my autonomy over it, my choice to take on full decision-making for it as I was “coming of age”, and because I don’t let other affect my self-perception of my own image– and thus my sexuality.
+Maybe there is a connection between sexuality and hair.
+I think my hair is symbolic of my sexuality in a way– not because of its length, but because of my autonomy over it, and importantly teenaged-me owning my choice to take decision-making control over my hair as I was “coming of age.”